 - 1. You must be a "servicemember." - a.
 Members of the Army, Navy, Air Force, Marine Corps, Coast Guard, and commissioned corps of the National Oceanic and Atmospheric Administration and of the Public Health Service are servicemembers. - b.
 Members of the National Guard and reserves are servicemembers only if those members are serving a call to active service authorized by the President or the Secretary of Defense for a period of more than 30 consecutive days. - 2.
 You must serve during a period of "military service." - a.
-In the case of Army, Navy, Air Force, Marine Corps, or Coast Guard, a servicemember is serving in a period of military service if they are on "active duty." - b.
-In the case of commissioned officers of the National Oceanic and Atmospheric Administration or Public Health Service, military service requires "active service." - c.
-In the case of members of the National Guard, military service includes service under a call to active service authorized by the President or the Secretary of Defense for a period of more than 30 consecutive days. - 3.
+In active service authorized by the President or the Secretary of Defense for a period of more than 30 consecutive days. - 3.
 You must be "materially affected" by your military service. - a.
 The Department will consider all relevant facts and circumstances in determining whether servicemembers' ability to pay their income tax has been materially affected by their military service. - 4.
 You must be in "filing compliance." - a.
 Servicemembers can receive a deferral of collection of income taxes only for periods in which they have filed an income tax return. - 5.
 You must file a written request for deferral. - a.
 Servicemembers must make a written request for deferral of collection of income to the Department by completing the Request for Deferral of Iowa Income Tax form. - b.
-Servicemembers must submit a copy of their orders with their Request for Deferral of lowa Income Tax form.
+Servicemembers must submit a copy of their orders with their Request for Deferral of Iowa Income Tax form.